nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ##### Aspect: Data structure to support the add feature

-- Alternative 1 (current choice): User must provided at least a description for item, Duplicates are not allowed in the list
+- Alternative 1 (current choice): User must provided a description for item, Duplicates are not allowed in the list.
   - Pros: User has minimal potential to see unreasonable list in the Shopping List.
 For example, having a item that has only price and quantity but without description and also a list that one item is recorded multiple times in the list.